n00trals/clubhouse/README.md

 1. Choose "Fork > Create a new fork" from the button in the top right.
 2. In your forked repository make the following changes:
    - Copy [example.config.json](./example.config.json) to `config.json` and update it with your club's details and traits.
+   - Commit these changes to your repository's main branch

 #### If you're using Netlify